Insook Baik: Life

 Insook Baik was born in 1950 or 1951 in South Korea.
 She is from Busan.
 She grew up in the aftermath of the Korean War and often did not have enough to eat.

 She immigrated to the United States in 1980, first settling in New York before moving to Anchorage, Alaska, in 1981.
 Sometime after, she became the owner two Shell gas stations: one in the neighborhood of Mountain View, and one in Midtown.
-Inspired by her childhood memories of hunger and the number of immigrants in Mountain View with similar stories to hers, Baik began giving out free Thanksgiving meals from her Mountain View station in the late 2000's.
+Inspired by her childhood memories of hunger and the number of immigrants in Mountain View with similar stories to hers, Baik began giving out free Thanksgiving meals from her Mountain View station in the late 2000s.
 She is assisted by her son and volunteers.
 In 2016, she prepared and gave out approximately 600 meals.
 By 2021, that number had grown to around 900.
-In 2022, Baik was recognized at that years Korean-Anchorage Friendship day and had commorative photos taken by the South Korean consulate in Anchorage.
+In 2022, Baik was recognized at that years Korean-Anchorage Friendship day and had commemorative photos taken by the South Korean consulate in Anchorage.